OSGeo/PROJ/docs/source/download.rst

 ================================================================================

 Here you can download current and previous releases of PROJ.
-We only supply a distribution of the source code and various resource files archives.
+We only supply a distribution of the source code and various resource file archives.
 See :ref:`install` for information on how to get pre-built packages of PROJ.

 .. _current_release: